fabregithub/lcmrl4jecs/README.md

 Follow the steps in [Running LCMRL Scripts](#running-lcmrl-scripts) to calculate LCMRLs for the five analytes in the test data input file.

+For `testdata.csv` you just created above, you can run the following scripts

+    fname <- 'testdata.csv'
+    LCMRL.Values(fname, rnnr = 1)
+    LCMRL.Graphs(fname, rnnr = 1)

 After processing is complete, open the working directory, and find the file named `LCMRL.values.testdata.csv`.
 Verify that the LCMRLs in Column B and the messages in Column G are identical to those listed in Table 1.